 The stock markets, including Nasdaq on which we list our shares of common stock, have from time to time experienced significant price and volume fluctuations.
 Even if an active, liquid, and orderly trading market develops and is sustained for our common stock, the market price of our common stock may continue to be volatile and could decline significantly.
 Since December 6, 2022, our stock had closed below \$1.00 per share.
 As previously disclosed, on January 20, 2023, we received notice from Nasdaq that we were no longer in compliance with the \$1.00 per share minimum bid price requirement for continued listing on Nasdaq.
 Although the notification did not have an immediate impact on our Nasdaq listing, we were given a period of 180 calendar days, or until July 19, 2023, to regain compliance with the requirement.
 At our request, on July 20, 2023, Nasdaq granted to us a second and final 180 calendar day period to regain compliance, or until January 16, 2024.
 To ensure compliance with the minimum bid price requirement by January 16, 2024, we held a special meeting of stockholders on December 12, 2023, to consider and authorize our Board of Directors to effect a reverse stock split.
-At the special meeting, the Company's stockholders authorized the Board to effect a reverse stock split, in the Board's discretion, within one year from the date of the special meeting, at one of ten ratios in multiples of five between and including one-for-five to one-for-fifty.
-Thereafter, the Board resolved to effect a reverse stock split of our issued common stock at a ratio of one-for-thirty (the "Reverse Stock Split"), and pursuant to that resolution, on December 26, 2023, we caused a Certificate of Amendment to our Second Amended and Restated Certificate of Incorporation, as amended, to be filed with the Secretary of State of the State of Delaware.
+At the special meeting, the Company's stockholders authorized the Board to effect a reverse stock split of our issued common stock at a ratio of one-for-thirty (the "Reverse Stock Split"), and pursuant to that resolution, on December 26, 2023, we caused a Certificate of Amendment to our Second Amended and Restated Certificate of Incorporation, as amended, to be filed with the Secretary of State of the State of Delaware.
 The Reverse Stock Split became effective upon the filing of the Certificate and our common stock began trading on a split-adjusted basis on The Nasdaq Capital Market at the opening of trading on December 27, 2023.
 Companies that implement a reverse stock split often see a materially negative impact on their stock price.
-In addition, since the Reverse Stock Split, and the resulting lower number of shares in our float, we have generally seen lower trading volumes in our stock.
-The trading volume of our common stock may fluctuate significantly for this or other reasons, which can have a significant impact on the price of our common stock.
-If the market price of our common stock declines significantly, you may be unable to resell your shares at an attractive price, or at all.
-We cannot assure you that the market price of our common stock will not fluctuate widely or decline significantly in the future.
+In addition, since the Reverse Stock Split, and the resulting lower number of shares in our float, we h